garrandall/popular-music-data/tracks/can-t-believe-faith-evans-carl-thomas.md

 It's official, I'm emotional

-I can't forget that night I saw you in the corner Wrapped up tight, you were warm, ooh
+I can't forget that night I saw you in the corner Wrapped up tight, you were warm, oh
 Slow dancing on the floor while I was watching
 From the door so hurt, there you were